amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-12-the-bug-hunt.md

 Thankfully, JP is the best QA tester I have ever met and was able to find that the issue only happened after interacting with a specific entity in the game; we call him the _Nalgón_, which translates to _Big butt guy_ in English.

-He is one of our favorite characters from the game and before it was showing his butt and mocking you.
+He used to mockingly show his butt and is one of our favorite characters.

 ![Nalgón](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-06-the-profiler/nalgon.gif)

-Even though we removed the version of him where it showed his butt.
-I started to feel like it was mocking me.
+Even though we removed the version of him where he showed his butt.
+I started to feel like he was mocking me again… now with a bug.

 Now that we had an easy way to reproduce the bug, go to the `Nalgón` bump it with the ball and lock the screen.
 I started commenting code to see if the crash kept happening.
 The process was painful: